For patients and consumers2024-10-08T23:27:58+00:00

 What is research?

 Research is an original investigation undertaken to gain knowledge, understanding and insights.
 It can involve the systematic investigation of a research question to establish facts and draw new conclusions.
-Research can also involve the use or application of existing knowledge in a new and creative
+Research can also involve the use or application of existing knowledge in a new and creative way to generate new concepts, methodologies or understanding.

 Why is research important in health care?

-• new information to improve the diagnosis or treatment of diseases or ill health.
+• new information to improve the diagnosis or treatment of diseases or ill health

 • opportunities to test new medications, devices, treatments or technologies, to see if they are effective.